Andy4495/Homemade-CPU/README.md

 Create an emulator/disassembler: add support for the Homemade CPU to my existing [emulator-8-bit][1] application.

+- [10-Oct-2025] The emulator and disassembler have been implemented, and some manual tests have been run.
+Still need to run more complete tests and create some automated test actions.

 Initial circut:

 - Program counter to access memory and load into `AC`